 Clara previously held positions as Lecturer in International Relations at the Hertie School of Governance in Berlin, and as postdoctoral researcher at the Bremen International Graduate School of Social Sciences and at the University of St. Gallen.

-Her work appeared among others in International Studies Quarterly, the Journal of Common Market Studies and Routledge’s International Political Economy Series.
+Her work appeared among others in International Studies Quarterly, the Review of International Political Economy, the Journal of Common Market Studies and Routledge’s International Political Economy Series.
+In 2021, she was awarded the Anthony Deos Young Scholar Award by the Diplomatic Studies Section of the International Studies Association.